zorbash/zorbash.github.com/content/post/observer-live.md

 ### Next Steps

-The port is ~40% done at this point and a few people have already expressed their desire to contribute on Twitter.
+The port is ~40% done at this point and a few people have already expressed, on Twitter, their desire to contribute.
 I'll make sure to shape a roadmap in the form of GitHub issues.
-If there are people out there who'd like to use this for their apps from a package, please let me know in the comments or Twitter ([_@zorbash][twitter-me]).
-Not quite sure how to package a live view yet 😬.
+If there are people out there who'd like to use this for their apps from a package, please let me know in the comments or Twitter ([@_zorbash][twitter-me]).
+Not quite sure how to package a live view yet though 😬.

 ### Opus